ajakubek/python-llist/docs/index.rst

       Remove all nodes from the list.

+   .. method:: extend(iterable)

+      Append elements from *iterable* to the right side of the list.

+   .. method:: extendleft(iterable)

+      Append elements from *iterable* to the left side of the list.
+      Note that elements will be appended in reversed order.

+   .. method:: extendright(iterable)

+      Append elements from *iterable* to the right side of the list (synonymous with :meth:`extend`).

    .. method:: insert(x, [before])

       Add *x* to the right side of the list if *before* is not specified,